Collaborating Successfully: Teamwork

 - Group Resume This activity will help identfy peers' strengths and thus roles they might take during team-based learning.

-- University of Illinois, Center for Innovation in Teaching and Learning.
+- Other assessment: University of Illinois, Center for Innovation in Teaching and Learning.
 Handout with sample activities to assess teamwork .
 POD Conference Workshop presented by Cheelan Bo-Linn.

 Activity to get students think about adopting various team roles: http://www.debonogroup.com/six_thinking_hats.php